 Sources may vary contingent upon the position.
 Resources can be discipline/position specific to assist in the efforts of attracting a viable applicant pool.
 Strategically select recruiting/advertising resources and making Good Faith Efforts (GFEs) also provides attainment for your Functional Affirmative Action Plan (FAAP) goals and objectives.

-Using an assertive recruiting and advertising plan that utilizes multiple outlets in an effort to encourage the inclusion of qualified women, minorities, persons with disabilities, and protected veterans is strongly encouraged.
+Using an assertive recruiting and advertising plan that utilizes multiple outlets in an effort to encourage the inclusion of qualified women, minorities, persons with disabilities, and military applicants is strongly encouraged.
 Without actively recruiting for a diverse pool of applicants, will make it hard to determine if the best qualified candidates have been enticed to apply.